truher/swerve-sim/README.md

 If you load the project and click "Simulate Robot Code" from the WPI menu, and choose "sim gui," you'll get the field with the robot starting in the lower-left corner, and you can use the keyboard or a real controller to roam around.
-The autonomous mode also works, making a sort of circle in the middle of the field.
+The autonomous mode also works, making a zig-zag down the field.

-Caveats:

-* Rotation in autonomous isn't controlled correctly.

-I'll try to fix the issues, hopefully by Christmas.

 For now, it might be good enough to play around with waypoint commands and/or semi-auto (i.e. trajectories with manual overlays).